 The Anacortes Museum appreciates receiving donations for our collection, which pertain to people, events, places, businesses, etc. of Fidalgo and/or Guemes Islands.
 Please send an email to the Anacortes Museum describing your donation and its connection to Anacortes history.
 You may also bring your items to the museum office from 10 a.m. to 4 p.m.
 Tuesday through Friday.
 Use the M Avenue entrance for our Research Library.
 Our Accessions Committee will review all donations.
 Need further information?
 Call 360-293-1915.

 The Anacortes Museum Foundation is a non-profit organization dedicated to the support of the Anacortes Museum.
-Membership dollars help fund special events and museum necessities that exceed monies available from the museum’s annual operating budget.
-For more information about membership in the Anacortes Museum Foundation, please contact the Museum by phone 360-293-1915) or email the Museum.
+Donations help fund special events and museum necessities that exceed monies available from the museum’s annual operating budget.
+For more information about the Anacortes Museum Foundation, please contact the Museum by phone 360-293-1915) or email the Museum.

 Free!
 Both our Carnegie Gallery and our Maritime Heritage Center allow free admission.
 Tours of the W.T.
 Preston do require a small fee: Adults $5, Seniors (65 and up) $4, and Children (5 to 16) are only $3.
 For more information, please call the Museum at 360-293-1915.